Asia stocks edge higher as China acts on housing, yuan weakness

 HONG KONG : Asian shares edged higher on Friday as China stepped up efforts to support its housing sector and stabilise the yuan, though investors remained cautious ahead of U.S. jobs data that could make or break the case for further rate hikes.

 U.S. consumer spending increased by the most in six months in July, but slowing monthly inflation rates cemented expectations that the Federal Reserve would keep interest rates unchanged next month.
-U.S August payrolls data tonight could offer more clues.
+U.S August payrolls readings later on Friday could offer more clues.

 All eyes are on Beijing's efforts to revive the crisis-hit property sector and weak consumption, which are weighing heavily on the ailing economy.